remainium/T-MINUS/README.md

 3.7v is directly connected to the c3 3.3v

 a button directly cuts the power from the charging board, the device does not have a deep sleep mode.

+it should be noted that the componets used were
+3.7v lipo battery with preinstalled BMS
+SH1106 1.4 inch OLED display
+DS3231 RTC
+a associated coin cell
+a tactile button connected directly to the charger output positive terminal the TP4056 charger
+M3 bolts and nuts